Northeast Bank (NASDAQ:NBN) Posts Earnings Results

-Northeast Bank (NASDAQ:NBN – Get Free Report) posted its earnings results on Monday.
-The financial services provider reported $1.91 earnings per share for the quarter, Yahoo Finance reports.
-The business had revenue of $68.66 million for the quarter.
-During the same quarter last year, the firm earned $1.61 EPS.
+Northeast Bank (NASDAQ:NBN – Get Free Report) released its quarterly earnings data on Monday.
+The financial services provider reported $1.91 EPS for the quarter, Yahoo Finance reports.
+The firm had revenue of $68.66 million for the quarter.
+During the same period last year, the firm posted $1.61 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, August 23rd.
-Investors of record on Friday, August 9th will be paid a dividend of $0.01 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, August 23rd.
+Stockholders of record on Friday, August 9th will be issued a dividend of $0.01 per share.
+The ex-dividend date is Friday, August 9th.
 This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.06%.
-The ex-dividend date of this dividend is Friday, August 9th.
-Northeast Bank’s dividend payout ratio is currently 0.55%.
+Northeast Bank’s payout ratio is 0.55%.

 About Northeast Bank